The Corporate Governance Review: France

 Information received by shareholders before shareholders' meetings

-During the past few years, investors and proxies have gained some traction in their ability to influence companies and push for more disclosure and diversification.
+During the past few years, investors and proxies have gained some traction in their ability to influence companies and push for improved ESG practices.

-Whereas gender diversity has been successfully implemented in boards of directors and supervisory boards of public listed companies, the regulators are now focusing on the feminisation of executives positions (including CEO, chair, deputy CEO and executive committee members).
+Whereas gender diversity has been successfully implemented in boards of directors and supervisory boards of public listed companies, the regulators are now focusing on the feminisation of executives positions.
+Following the adoption of the Rixain law, we expect a significant increase in the gender diversity in executive committees of listed companies.

 1 Didier Martin is a partner at Bredin Prat.

-2 The latest report is dated January 2020.
+2 The latest version is dated January 2020.

 12 AMF, '2020 report on corporate governance and executive compensation in listed companies'.